 Basic Recipes from Grandpappy - Interesting list of recipes.
 Includes useful substitutions when select items are unavailable.

-Recipe Handouts [PDF Files] – Created by EverydayFoodStorage.net, includes a variety of colorful handouts you can download and add to your recipe book.
+Recipe Handouts [links to PDF Files] – Created by EverydayFoodStorage.net, includes a variety of colorful handouts you can download and add to your recipe book.
 Includes a variety of basic recipes, as well as ideas for bread, what to do with wheat, milk, and much more.
 You might also want this powdered milk and powdered egg conversion chart [PDF file] and this handout on instant nonfat dry milk powder [PDF File], which includes several recipes.

 Recipes Using Canned and Dried Foods (forum discussion) – Dozens of recipes covering a wide range of foods.
 While the aim is to provide recipes that would use canned or dried foods, many recipes seem to require fresh vegetables or fruits.
 Regardless, the aim is still admirable and worth a look…you’ll likely find several interesting recipes.